 This was so hard for me to do because the efficiency side of me was screaming “this is wasteful and unnecessary”!!

 But if I wanted the new, I had to cut the cord.

-Almost two years ago now Galen and I had to cut the cord.
-As hard as it was we had to let our baby go.
-Our adopted son Trenton could no longer stay with us.
+Almost two years ago, in the midst of COVID, my husband and I had to cut the cord.
+As hard as it was, we had to let our baby go.
+Our adopted son could no longer stay with us.
 It was extremely hard.
 It crushed me beyond words.
 On top of it people condemned us for something we literally were helpless in.